|

 But when she lifted herself and tried to sink down on him he

 stilled her.
 "No, not yet, my love."
-And he wrapped
+He wrapped his

-his hands around her hips, tilting her backwards and pulling her
+hands around her hips, tilting her backwards and pulling her closer,

-closer, and he began rocking her up and down so that the hard
+and he began rocking her up and down so that the hard ridge of

 "Oh my love," she whispered, shivering, "Oh Legolas;